mcsee/Software-Design-Articles/Articles/Opinion/Maxi Contieri on Clean Code, Refactoring, and Test-Driven Development/readme.md

 All large companies wish for the startup pace, but as organizations get larger, constraints increases

 mcseeMar 24, 2021, 6:47 PM
 And Isolation is key.
-If you can't isolate you have coupling. and coupling is the biggest problem in software industry Theory\Coupling - The one and only software design problem
+If you can't isolate you have coupling. and coupling is the biggest problem in software industry ../../Theory/Coupling%20-%20The%20one%20and%20only%20software%20design%20problem/readme.md

 Limarc AmbalinaMar 24, 2021, 6:49 PM
 For startups and large companies alike, when you have too much to work on and not enough devs, outsourcing development has been a hot topic.
 We've seen more articles come in about it on Hacker Noon.
 What is your opinion of allowing external teams to work on your organization's code?